pucheng-tan/WordFlow-wiki/Final-Product-Report/Known-Issues.md

 # Are there things that didn't get done?
 Any features that are incomplete?
 A list of incomplete tasks and their details can be found on the [development board](https://git.cs.usask.ca/CMPT370-01-2020/group2/-/boards) but are summarized here.

-## Authentication and Creating Schools
+## Logging in and Creating Schools

 Both have issues of poor error messages.
 For example, if a user enters in an incorrect school id or incorrect password, it will not tell the user that, it will just fail to open up into the welcome window or fail to create the school.